runnerstand/kinetype/README.md

 - Leaderboard system
 - And more etc...
 # Credits
-[runnerstand](https://github.com/runnerstand) is the only person made this And thank you coursework, for pushing this deadline.
+[runnerstand](https://github.com/runnerstand) made this single project.